 Sake is made from rice and comes in various grades.
-The inedible outer hull of rice is brown.
-To make sake, you remove the brown husk.
-The now-white grain is polished, or milled, to remove the outer layers of fats and minerals.
+To make sake, you remove the inedible outer husk.
+The grain is polished, or milled, to remove the additional layers of bran, fats and minerals.
 The finer the rice is polished, the higher the grade of sake, and usually the cost is commensurate.